SciVis/scivis.github.io/_events/TDASummerSchool2023.md

 			    <div style="font-size:90%"><em>Jonas Lukasczyk (TU Kaiserslautern, Germany)</em></div>
 		    </div>
 		    <div class="abstractpanel">
-			    <p><b>Abstract:</b>Scalar field topology (SFT) deals with scalar functions defined on topological spaces, commonly referred to as scalar fields.
+			    <p><b>Abstract:</b> Scalar field topology (SFT) deals with scalar functions defined on topological spaces, commonly referred to as scalar fields.
 Since scalar fields are very common data representations, SFT has successfully been applied in many research areas to characterize features.
 To this end, SFT provides several data abstractions, such as critical points, contours, merge/contour trees, Reeb graphs, ascending/descending manifolds, Morse-Smale complexes, fibers, and so forth.
 These abstractions capture the inherent structure of the input data, and due to their generality, they can describe a plethora of semantic features, including pressure minima in climate data, boundaries between mixing fluids in CFD simulations, dark matter halos in cosmology, and bonds in chemistry.
 This talk introduces these abstractions and demonstrates their application in a variety of research applications. </p>
 			    <p><b>Biography:</b> Jonas Lukasczyk is a Staff Scientist at TU Kaiserslautern.
 He received his Ph.D. degree from the Visual Information Analysis Group, Technische Universitat Kaiserslautern, Germany, where he also studied applied computer science and mathematics.
-His recent work focuses on topology-based characterization of features and their evolution in large-scale simulations.</p>
+His recent work focuses on topology-based characterization of features and their evolution in large-scale simulations.
+He is an active contributor to one of the flagship software libraries for topological analysis of scientific data within Visualization domain called Topology Toolkit (TTK).</p>
 		    </div>
 	    </td>
     </tr>